 Firstly, you should know feeling nervous is completely natural in any situation where you have pressure to make a good first impression.
 Generally, this nervousness and fear stems from the anticipation of negative judgement, scrutiny and worry that we will find a way to embarrass ourselves.

 Historically, being accepted in social situations was crucial for survival; if we were cast out from our communities and lost our status, there would be a direct risk to our well-being.
+Social anxiety at university follows the same pattern.
 For university students in the 21st century, the same sense of fear is there, even if the imminent risk isn’t.
 For people suffering from social anxiety, every social setting and event is an opportunity for a fall from grace.

 The best way to overcome these feelings is by reminding yourself that even if you do something that you deem embarrassing or cringe-worthy, the repercussions from it are unlikely to be as severe as you anticipate them to be.
 For example, if you stutter or stumble on your words while delivering a presentation or having a conversation with some new friends, it is easy to think that everyone that witnessed it will think poorly of you.
 The reality is that people have far more compassion than what social anxiety allows us to give them credit for, and more often than not, we will always be our harshest critic.